 Fay joined the Bach Centre team after graduating in 2018 with a BA Honours degree in Journalism.
 She set up and now maintains our Instagram page @theBachCentre.

-Fay also designs Bach Centre shop merchandise, writes for our new online blog, and in 2019, alongside her mum, Judy Ramsell Howard, pioneered Nora’s Recipe, and our new tea room, Nora’s Kitchen, named after Dr Bach’s assistant and successor, Nora Weeks – and which will be opening in 2020.
+Fay also designs the Bach Centre shop merchandise, writes for our new online blog, and in 2019, alongside her mum, Judy Ramsell Howard, pioneered Nora’s Recipe, and our new cafe, Nora’s Kitchen, named after Dr Bach’s assistant and successor, Nora Weeks – opening soon!

 In her spare time Fay loves interior design and enjoys renovating the home that she shares with George.
-Fay enjoys yoga and is passionate about living a healthy lifestyle.
+Fay enjoys yoga, playing hockey and is passionate about living a healthy lifestyle.
 Fay describes her happy place as “travelling the world” and is excited to continue exploring with her family and new baby.

 George joined the Bach Centre in 2018 after completing his BA Honours degree in Marketing Management.
 He built and maintains the new website and contributes to our social media pages.
 George also attends conferences where he shares new Bach Centre developments, information about the website and any future plans.